DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Experiments

-\paragraph{Training and Validation Activated Experts.} We further analyze global activation statistics to validate the controllability of expert sparsity in \ours.
-Figure \ref{figure_main_results_train_val_experts} presents the mean and standard deviation of activated experts per token on both training and validation sets.
-We observe that: \ding{182} \ours successfully maintains the average number of activated experts at the target value across both training and validation datasets, confirming the effectiveness of the sparsity control mechanism. \ding{183} The number of activated experts converges significantly faster when the PI controller is utilized in \ours, stabilizing within 1B tokens.
-In contrast, the activation count in \topp converges only near the end of training as the learning rate decays. \ding{184} \ours exhibits a stable standard deviation ($\approx 1$), providing flexibility for tokens to activate varying numbers of experts while remaining significantly more stable than \topp, which exhibits high variance ($\approx 4$).
+\paragraph{Training and Validation Activated Experts.} We further examine global activation statistics to verify the precision of the sparsity control in \ours.
+Figure \ref{figure_main_results_train_val_experts} reports the mean and standard deviation of activated experts per token on both the training and validation sets.
+The results highlight three advantages: \ding{182} \ours precisely maintains the mean number of activated experts at the target value across both datasets, validating the effectiveness of the PI controller. \ding{183} Activation levels in \ours stabilize within the first 1B tokens, whereas \topp achieves the target sparsity only near the end of training, largely driven by learning rate decay. \ding{184} \ours maintains a moderate and stable standard deviation ($\approx 1$), enabling tokens to flexibly select expert counts based on difficulty.
+In contrast, \topp exhibits high variance ($\approx 4$), indicating unstable routing behavior.

+\paragraph{Layer-wise \ours.} The layer-wise variant in Section \ref{section_layerwise_dtopp} addresses settings where each layer must obey an explicit compute budget, rather than only the model-wide average.
+As shown in Figure \ref{figure_layer_dtopp} in Appendix \ref{appendix_ablation_studies}, layer-wise \ours achieves near-perfect tracking of both global and per-layer activated experts while still outperforming \topk and fixed-threshold \topp under matched FLOPs.
+Its validation performance is slightly below the default global-threshold \ours, suggesting a clear trade-off: per-layer controllers improve deployment predictability and bandwidth planning, whereas the default design preserves more cross-layer freedom and can allocate additional experts to deeper, more specialized layers when useful.